godaner/gocipher/README.md

 COMMANDS:
    rsaenc   encrypt by rsa
    rsadec   decrypt by rsa
+   desenc   encrypt by des
+   desdec   decrypt by des
    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: